 Wan Chai is the home of Comic Culture in Hong Kong.
 Comix Home Base showcases the local animation and comics.
 There is a library of comics and books related to comics.
 A must see for comic enthusiasts.
 Building that houses this is also known as Green House – you guessed it for the color of the building.

 Wan Chai is home to many cultural spaces of Hong Kong like – Hong Kong Academy of Performing Arts, Hong Kong Arts Centre and its crown Jewel Hong Kong Convention and Exhibition Centre.
-I could not explore the food trail in Wan Chai or the nightlife.
-Lover’s rock would also wait till I visit Hong Kong again.
+I could not explore the food trail here or the nightlife.
+Lover’s rock would also wait until I visit Hong Kong again.
 Guess, You have to leave something for the next time.

 Travel Tips for Wan Chai Heritage Walk